Jump to navigation

-After your case manager receives both the Voluntary Withdrawal Form and Physician Medical Information Page, they will contact you to confirm if there have been any changes in your needs since your last assessment.
-Your case manager will be able to confirm this over the phone if your last assessment was completed in the past six months.
+After your case manager receives both the Voluntary Withdrawal Form and Physician Medical Information Page, they will contact you to discuss any changes in your needs since your last assessment.
+Your case manager will be able to confirm this over the phone if your last assessment was completed within the past six months.
 If you have not had an assessment in the last six months, your case manager will need to schedule a new face-to-face assessment to verify your needs.

 Denver, CO 80229

 Chanda Center for Health (Lakewood) iamtheplan.org1630 Carr Street

 Lakewood, CO 80214

 Chanda Center for Health (Peak) iamtheplan.org3425 S. Clarkson Street

 Denver, CO 80205

 *Contact your case manager for information and availability for these providers and any new providers that may become available.